aeshirey/WikimediaProcessing/README.md

 # WikipediaProcessing
 C# code for processing Wikipedia data

-Install this library into your project from [NuGet](https://www.nuget.org/packages/PlaintextWikipedia/): `Install-Package PlaintextWikipedia`.
+Install this library into your project from [NuGet](https://www.nuget.org/packages/WikimediaProcessing/): `Install-Package WikimediaProcessing`.